dungeon-mastr/rules/README.md

 This game provides the structure of AD&D with the innovation of a blockchain-driven world, where players can explore, fight, and build in a universe shaped by their imagination and cryptographic proof.
 Whether you're a fan of role-playing games or curious about blockchain, *Dungeon Mastr* offers a **unique, transparent, and exciting** adventure.

 Join the game, create your character, and see how your Nostr identity unfolds into an epic journey.

+Next Steps: flesh out the rules and game mechanics in the [wiki](https://github.com/dungeon-mastr/rules/wiki)